Sinopec to sell $17.5 billion retail stake in privatization push

 Asia private equity firm RRJ Capital, founded by former Goldman Sachs (GS.N) and Hopu Investment Management dealmaker Richard Ong, is among the foreign investors in the deal with a 3.6 billion yuan stake.

-“The addition of private-sector capital is highly complementary to a state-owned business,” Sinopec (600028.SS)(SNP.N) Chairman Fu said.
+“The addition of private-sector capital is highly complementary to a state-owned business,” Sinopec (600028.SS)(SNP.N) Chairman Fu Chengyu said, adding that the investors would help “accelerate the reform” of the retail unit.

 Sinopec has signed agreements with multiple Chinese firms this year to expand the spectrum of services offered by its petrol stations.
 The companies include Tencent Holdings, delivery service firm S.F.
 Express, retailer Ruentex Group, e-commerce firm YHD.com and Taiping Insurance Group.